andrewbolster/andrewbolster.github.io/_posts/2010-03-06-any-port-in-a-storm.markdown

 Secure POP3 (SSL-POP) - port 995

-So each of those rules are, "Allow Internal > External:<ports>", going the other way is a bad idea!!!
+So each of those rules are, "Allow Internal > External:$ports", going the other way is a bad idea!!!